codersaiful/wc-quantity-plus-minus-button/readme.txt

 10. Quantity button in WooCommerce cart page

 == Change log ==

+= 1.1.8 =
+* Divi theme's quantity box issue has been solved

 = 1.1.7 =
 * input box right margin issue has been solved.